wp-plugins/chamber-dashboard-member-manager/readme.txt

 4. Payment report

 == Changelog ==
+= 1.7 =
+* fixed bug where incorrect business would get inserted into membership form
+* fixed bug so that invoices connected to draft businesses displayed properly
+* added optional parameter to membership form to limit membership level

 = 1.6 =
 * added option to membership form to pay with check instead of PayPal
 * added "print" button to single invoice view that prints just the invoice